10up/distributor/README.md

 ## Known Caveats/Issues

 __Post Meta Associations__ - A distributed post will contain all the post meta from the original.
 Sometimes post meta references an ID for another piece of content on the original site.
 Distributor does not "bring along" the referenced content and does not update those references.
 This type of situation can be handled on a case by case basis by extending the plugin with custom code.
 This is very common with the ACF plugin.
+For external connections, you can manually handle post meta associations on [this hook](https://github.com/10up/distributor/blob/master/includes/classes/ExternalConnections/WordPressExternalConnection.php#L512).
+For internal connections, you can manually handle post meta associations on [this hook](https://github.com/10up/distributor/blob/master/includes/classes/InternalConnections/NetworkSiteConnection.php#L102).

 __Deleting Distributed Posts__ - When a post that has been distributed is deleted, the distributed copies will become unlinked from the original post and thus become editable.